Are you a care leaver aged 16 - 25 years ?

 Download a copy of the full Leaving Care Pledge (opens a pdf)

-You can translate this website to many different languages using the accessibility features.
+You can translate this website to many different languages and use a "read aloud" using the accessibility features - use the "Recite me" button at the top of the screen.

 How to make a complaint